asyncapi/website/pages/blog/documenting-sqs-event-driven-apis-with-asyncapi.md

 channels:
   OperationCreationQueue:
 ```
 The next field we need is one I struggled a bit to wrap my head around.
-If this was an HTTP API, it would be obvious that the endpoints exposed are to be called by the client.
-But since our API works either by receiving or sending messages to client, we need a way to express how the clients will interact with the application.
+If this were an HTTP API, it would be obvious that the endpoints exposed are to be called by the client.
+But since our API works either by receiving or sending messages to clients, we need a way to express how the clients will interact with the application.
 Will the clients **receive** messages through the SQS, or will they **send** them?
 Or, in other words, will the clients interact with the channel by **publishing messages**, or by **subscribing** to listen for new messages?

-In our example, operations are created in our backend and then forwarded to the provider, who will be listening for new messages.
+In our example, operations are created in our backend and then forwarded to the provider, who will listen for new messages.
 Since we are documenting how others can interact with our API, the correct operation for this queue is **subscribe**

 ```yaml
 asyncapi: '2.4.0'